 It can stretch and damage the fragile and elastic walls of the air sacs (alveoli) such that it can result in a persistent cough and difficulty breathing and developing COPD.

-While smoking is considered to be the primary risk factor for the development of COPD, frequent exposure to polluted air and the environment including the exposer with toxic and harmful particles and gases such as in their workplace can also promote the development of COPD.
+While smoking is considered to be the primary risk factor for the development of COPD, frequent exposure to polluted air and the environment including exposure to toxic and harmful particles and gases such as in their workplace can also promote the development of COPD.

 Moreover, some people might also have a genetic predisposition to develop COPD from their parents.

-Along with the constant exposer to burning fossil fuel in the kitchen or poorly ventilated homes, like that in our country.
+Along with the constant exposure to burning fossil fuel in the kitchen or poorly ventilated homes, like that in our country.

 Consult a Pulmonologist at Clinic One Kathmandu Nepal Now!Make Appointment

-Here are some major signs and symptoms one want to access.
+Here are some major signs and symptoms of COPD.

 Difficulty in breathing is the foremost symptom of this condition.
 It may be characterized by breathlessness which is medically called dyspnea.